 Auth: Reports the status of authentication to a given endpoint using the credentials supplied in the discovery job’s settings – Green Check (success) / Red-X (failure).

-Success: Success (green check mark) will be shown when both Port check & Auth succeed.
+Discovery Successful: Success (green check mark) will be shown when both Port check and Auth succeed.
 If either of those two fail, success column shows Red-X. Note that only if device is not added, will it be marked as failure – otherwise, based on scores, it will be marked as PARTIAL or OK.

 Unprocessed Device: Indicates if this is an unprocessed device requiring further attention.